VA Palo Alto Health Care System

-The Hospitals and Health Networks, a publication of the American Hospital Association, has named VA Palo Alto Health Care System (VAPAHCS) as one of the Nation's Most Wired Hospitals.
-This is the 13th year the magazine has recognized hospitals and health systems for excellence in IT, and the 6th time that VAPAHCS has received the award.
+The Hospitals and Health Networks, a publication of the American Hospital Association, has named VA Palo Alto Health Care System (VAPAHCS) as one of the nation's Most Wired Hospitals.
+This is the 13th year the magazine has recognized hospitals and health care systems for excellence in IT, and the 6th time that VAPAHCS has received the award.

 "We are fortunate to have staff who readily embrace change and actively seek cutting edge technologies to enhance our health care delivery," said Lisa Freeman, VAPAHCS Director.
 "We know innovation and technology improve our ability to provide safe, effective, and efficient care to our Veterans."

 AHA used a new analytic structure to stratify hospitals based on progress in adoption, implementation and use of information technology in four areas: infrastructure, business and administration management, clinical quality and safety, and care continuum.
 Only organizations whose responses reflect development across all four focus areas were designated Most Wired.

 This year, 1,300 hospitals and health systems completed the AHA survey, roughly 24 percent of all U.S. hospitals.
 Even with additional and more stringent requirements, VAPAHCS ranked among the top, along with such institutions as Cancer Treatment Centers of America, Mayo Clinic, Memorial Sloan Treatment Center, and Yale, Harvard, and Stanford Hospitals.

 "The Most Wired data reinforce the trend we've been seeing over the past few years of hospitals moving forward with technologies that are the most important for clinical care and patient safety," said Chantal Worzala, Director of Policy at the American Hospital Association.
 "We continue to see areas like medication safety and medication reconciliation take priority."